proatgram/Obsidian-Vault-Backup/SudoCraft/Sudocraft Save Data Format.md

 - `0x01` : This value referes to the players file that the game refers to in order to retrieve all of the player data files.
 - `0x02` : This value refers to a player data file.
 This is the file that stores all of the player data for a specific player.
 - `0x03` : This value refers to an important entities file.
 This file contains all of the entity data for important, non auto-despawnable entities.
-- `0x04` : This value refers to the world data file.
-This file contains the tile data and world data for a specific level.
+- `0x04` : This value refers to the level data file.
+This file contains the files for each chunk.
 - `0x05` : This value refers to the mains file.
 This is the starting file.
-- `0x06` : This value refers to the Level Save file.
 - `0x07` This value refers to the Chunk file.
 ### Data Type Definitions
 These may not be used.